-Why is it said that corrupt mankind is more in need of the salvation of God become flesh?
+Why it is said that corrupt mankind is more in need of the salvation of the incarnate God

 Relevant Words of God: